OwnMarket/OwnBlockchain/Docs/Nodes/NodeSetup.md

 Setting Name | Description
 ---  | ---
 `DbEngineType` | Database engine used for storing the blockchain state.
-Possible values are `SQLite` and `PostgreSQL`.
+Possible values are `Firebird` and `Postgres`.
 `DbConnectionString` | Connection string for the database.
 Depends on the value of `DbEngineType` setting.
 `ApiListeningAddresses` | The address on which the node API accepts the requests.
 Default address is `http://*:10717`.
 `NetworkAddress` | The address on which the node listens for incoming network messages from the peers.
 Default address is `*:25718`.